DSim Cloud Benefits Demo Instructions

 Navigate to the folder containing the extracted testcase.

-Select the testcase folder then click the Select Folder button.
+Select the examples_cloud_benefits-main folder then click the Select Folder button.

 Run one Test using DSim Desktop